 The Moon can be used as a pointer to find other objects in the sky.

-- Just before sunrise on the 13th the thin crescent Moon is near Venus.
+- On the 8th the crescent Moon is below Venus.

-- After sunset on the 17th, the waxing crescent Moon is above Mercury.
+- Before sunrise on the 26th, the Moon is above Jupiter.

 Saturn disappears from the evening sky this month.
-It is low to the west at sunset, sitting above Mercury and Spica (Virgo) on the 1st.
-By the 4th, Saturn is next to Mercury but then drops away below the horizon.
+It is low to the west at sunset, sitting between Mercury and Venus.
+It passes Mercury on the 7th and then continues heading towards the horizon.

 The Orionids are visible from the 15th to 29th, with the peak of the shower occurring on the 21st.
 Generally, this is a good shower for beginners with estimates of around 30 meteors per hour.
 As with all showers, the best time for viewing will be from around 3am until an hour before sunrise.
 The shower is centred on Orion’s club near the red supergiant star Betelgeuse and the meteors are typically fast, sometimes bright and generally more than half leave persistent trains.
 This shower was first recorded by the Chinese in 288 AD and is associated with Comet Halley.